top of page

 TM

-Tradition as a method
+Tradition as a method.
+Place as behavioural variable.

 Occasionally, the work moves into place.
 Destination-based programs explore how habits are shaped by environment, rhythm, and culture: not as a spectacle, but as structure.
 These gatherings use location as a behavioural variable: how time is organised, how attention is distributed, how daily life is patterned differently across cultures.